 - Humane Society of the United States information for renters with pets

 - Hawaiian Humane’s Pet Boarding & Sitting Resources List

 *This list is not an endorsement/referral.
 All facilities listed require records of up-to-date vaccination.
 Some may require additional records or other prerequisites to qualify for services.
 Please contact the facility directly for more information.

 If you need temporary assistance feeding your pet, our Pet Food Bank is open and available to you.
 Since 2010, our Pet Food Bank has distributed food to thousands of pets and their people.
 Depending on supplies available at the time, we may also have limited quantities of litter, treats, toys, etc.

-Hawaiian Humane’s Pet Food Bank is currently offered three times a week through a walk-up system located at our Mōʻiliʻili campus in the Admissions Center.
-Pick-up days and times are Sundays, Tuesdays and Fridays, from 10 am to 1 pm on each day.
+Hawaiian Humane’s Pet Food Bank is currently offered two times a week through a walk-up system located at our Mōʻiliʻili campus in the Admissions Center.
+Pick-up days and times are Tuesdays and Fridays, from 10 am to 1 pm on each day.

 To receive pet food, you will need to complete an application and show an acceptable photo ID at time of pick-up.
 View full details about the application and assistance limitations.

 Moving or don’t have adequate housing

 Finding a pet-friendly rental can be a challenge on Oʻahu.
 View a list of pet-friendly housing available on the island.
 Our Outreach team also provides services to houseless individuals who are pet owners.
 For more information, contact Outreach@HawaiianHumane.org.